By all accounts, I am very fortunate to live this lifestyle. If I’d found someone doing this while I was holed up in my cubicle, I’d

 You have to have a little luck in order to make it.
 Maybe it’s meeting a big investor, the right mentor, or any number of other game-changing breaks.

 But here’s the thing, while successful entrepreneurs are all lucky – they also share one other important trait: they created their own luck.

 “Luck is when preparation meets opportunity” – Roman Philosopher, Seneca

-	Yes, cheesy quote I know, but there’s no better way to sum up entrepreneurship.
-If you’re willing to work and put in the time to achieve whatever goal you’re after, opportunity will present itself – and when it does, most will give the pseudo-insulting response and say you got lucky.
+Yes, a cheesy quote I know, but there’s no better way to sum up entrepreneurship.
+If you’re willing to work and put in the time to achieve whatever goal you’re after, the opportunity will present itself – and when it does, most will give the pseudo-insulting response and say you got lucky.